NFontrodona/Lazyparser/doc/source/lazyparser.rst

 In the function docstring
 _________________________

-Lazyparser can handle different type of parameters:
+Lazyparser can handle different types of parameters:

     * ``int``
     * ``float``